piercecohen1/AI-TTS/README.md

 To fetch the latest AI news and read it using text to speech, run one of the following commands.

-To generate an audio file:
+To generate an audio file with the default name audio.wav:

 `python3 TTS.py -a --AI`

+To generate an audio file with a custom name:

+`python3 TTS.py -a --AI -o AI_news.wav`

 To stream the audio only: